ctray2020/gitops-basic-training/README.md

 # gitops-basic-training
-Used for Oracel GitOPs training
+Used for Oracle GitOPs training

+April 2023